Shikizakura

 Shikizakura (シキザクラ) is an anime television series co-produced by Chukyo TV and animation studio Sublimation.
 The series is chief directed by Shinya Sugai, directed by Gō Kurosaki, and features character designs by Manabu Nakatake.
 The series aired from October to December 2021.

+Plot

+A high school student gets involved in a battle between powered suits and oni that emerge from the demon world to prey on humans.